canonical/irc-bridge-operator/README.md

 The IRC Bridge is implemented as an Application Service, as defined in the Matrix specification.
-This means it interacts with Synapse through the Application Service API, allowing it to manage virtual users, handle messages, and bridge communications between Matrix and IRC efficiently.
+This means it interacts with Synapse through the Application Service API, allowing it to manage virtual users, handle messages and bridge communications between Matrix and IRC efficiently.

 ```mermaid